- On 5 May, 2026

 - Then take the H5 train directly to Filatorigát

-Some hotels in District III offer parking for guests, but spots are limited.
-Always check with your accommodation in advance.
+Some hotels in District III offer parking, but availability is limited — always check in advance.

 Where to stay for Sziget Festival: Hotels or camping?

-Whether you want to be close to the music 24/7 or return to a quiet bed at night, Budapest offers plenty of accommodation options for Sziget Festival-goers.
-From riverside hostels and hotel boats to glamping tents and caravan parks, the choice comes down to your budget, comfort level, and how immersive you want the experience to be.
+Whether you want to stay in the middle of the action or enjoy a quieter night in the city, Budapest offers plenty of accommodation options during Sziget.
+From hostels and riverside hotels to on-site camping and premium glamping, the choice depends on your budget and how immersive you want the experience to be.

 Best neighborhoods and hotel options within 1 mile

-If you’d prefer a real mattress and private bathroom, staying off-site is your best bet.
-The good news?
-You don’t have to go far.
+If you prefer a proper bed and private bathroom, staying off-site is the best option – and you don’t need to go far.

-- Óbuda (District III) – This is the area around the island itself, with several budget-friendly options
+- Óbuda (District III): The closest area to the festival, with several budget-friendly options

-- Northern Buda and Margaret Island – Peaceful, green, and connected via public transport
+- Northern Buda & Margaret Island: Quiet, green, and well connected by public transport

-- District XIII (Újlipótváros) – A little farther but still convenient, with good food and public transport
+- District XIII (Újlipótváros): Slightly farther but lively, with great food spots and easy access

 Fortuna Boat Hotel

-- A casual, floating hotel on the Danube, just across from Margaret Island
+- A floating hotel on the Danube near Margaret Island

 Sziget City Hostel